insected/bobbae_gcp-wiki/Data-Science.md

 [Data Science](https://github.com/ossu/data-science)   is also about finding patterns in data, to make future predictions.
 There are [awesome](https://github.com/academic/awesome-datascience) and [freely available](https://github.com/ossu/data-science) Data Science [curriculum](https://github.com/airalcorn2/Michael-s-Data-Science-Curriculum) that are [online](https://github.com/rowanv/data-science-curriculum).

+## Data Engineering

+[Data engineers](Data-Engineering) build and maintain the systems that allow data scientists to access and interpret data.
+The role generally involves creating data models, building data pipelines and overseeing ETL (extract, transform, load).
+Some believe that Data scientists build and train predictive models using data after it's been cleaned.
+This separation is not always valid and there are overlapping areas in practice.

 ## Data Analytics

 What's the [difference between Data Analytics vs Data Science]( https://www.northeastern.edu/graduate/blog/data-analytics-vs-data-science/)?
 What is [the difference between  Data Science vs Data  Engineering]( https://blog.panoply.io/what-is-the-difference-between-a-data-engineer-and-a-data-scientist  )?
 In practical terms,